-People go crazy for Aldi's weekly Special Buys, and sometimes you can pick up some great deals: think cheap Dyson vacuums, refurbished iPhones, a budget mattress-in-a-box and robot vacuums for bargain prices.
+People go wild for Aldi's weekly Special Buys, and sometimes you can pick up some great deals: think cheap Dyson vacuums, refurbished iPhones, a budget bed-in-a-box mattress and robot vacuums for bargain prices.

-But while this deal is hot, will you get burnt if you take it up?
+While this deal is hot, will you get burnt if you take it up?
 We take a look at the pros and cons.

-and the toaster was $109 and the kettle was $99.
+and the toaster was $109.
 (For context, other DeLonghi kettles retail for anything from $89 to $119, and DeLonghi 4-slice toasters retail for $139 to $229).

 - Aldi Special Buys often sell out quickly, and it's hard to tell whether your local store will have much stock.
-(But see our hack below.)

 Things to consider before you buy